 The AMFGLEO initiated the Midwest Covert Investigator Training Seminar.
 This meeting is attended by investigators from across the United States and Canada and meets annually.
 One year the meeting is held in conjunction with the AMFGLEO annual meeting, the next year is a regional meeting for investigators only, and the third year the meeting is international in scope and is attended by investigators from across the US and Canada.

-The AMFGLEO developed and sells the Wildlife Forensic Enforcement Manual to interested states, provinces and individual officers, private citizens, attorneys, colleges and universities.
-Almost 20,000 copies have been sold to date.
+The AMFGLEO developed the Wildlife Forensic Field Manual.
+The 4th Edition was published in April, 2012.
+AMFGLEO sells the manual to interested states, provinces and individual officers, private citizens, attorneys, colleges and universities.
+Almost 23,000 copies have been sold to date.

 The AMFGLEO has supported wildlife enforcement research through grants from our treasury.